 Meeting demographic needs

 Once you understand the demographic of a certain area and how your investment strategy fits in with it, start to think about positioning.
-How can you capitalize your investment on the group of people who will find the most value in it?
+How can you capitalize on your investment in the group of people who will find the most value in it?
 There are a few crucial strategies to consider:

-· Pursue the most prevalent age group: Arguably the best way to ensure you’re making a smart acquisition is to target the most prevalent age group in your market.
+Arguably the best way to ensure you’re making a smart acquisition is to target the most prevalent age group in your market.
 If you’re investing in an area with lots of young families, consider larger rental units or even single-family homes within desirable school districts.
 If you’re investing in areas with a large Millennial presence, bank on transit access and entertainment options.

-· Invest in renovations and services: Once you purchase an asset, use your knowledge of area demographics to make renovations to better position the property.
+Once you purchase an asset, use your knowledge of area demographics to make renovations to better position the property.
 How can you meet the needs and tastes of your target audience?
 Additionally, consider providing services to make your rental homes attractive to the types of residents you’re hoping to lease to.

 Learning how to incorporate demographic information into your real estate investment strategy allows you to become a more competitive investor.
 Understanding how to capitalize on groups vs. available units means reaping the best possible return on your investments.
 While it requires a lot of research, due diligence and strategizing, a demographically informed approach to real estate is one of the safest approaches to buying property.